Seriousattempts/Bootloader_Unlock_Retroid_Pocket_3Plus/README.md

 1+0 records in
 1+0 records out
 50 bytes copied, 0.000257562 s, 194 kB/s
-Identifier sign successfully
+Identifier sign successfully'

   **4.6** You will see a signature.bin file in the modified_fastboot folder with it's date modified should be recent to the time you ran the last command

   **4.7** Now run this command *./fastboot flashing unlock_bootloader signature.bin* and you should end with this result:
 2downloading 'unlock_message'...

-OKAY [ 0.016s]
+'OKAY [ 0.016s]
 unlocking bootloader...
 Info:Unlock bootloader success!
 OKAY [945.463s]
-finished. total time: 945.479s"
+finished. total time: 945.479s'

 The bootloader unlock is required before flashing any custom firmware or custom fixes like